Apple upgrades 14-inch MacBook Pro with 24hr battery life and AI smarts, and we've tested it before release

 APPLE PRESS OFFICE

-Powerful new MacBook Pro lineup will be available to buy from November 8
+Powerful new MacBook Pro lineup is available to buy today

-If you're looking to upgrade to a new Mac, Christmas came early this year.
+If you've been wanting to upgrade to a new Mac, Christmas came early this year.
 As it had promised, Apple spent the final days of October unleashing a slew of new Mac models, including a colourful new iMac with matching USB-C accessories, an unrecognisable (and more affordable) Mac mini, and an upgraded MacBook Pro.

-All of these machines are fuelled by the latest M4 chipsets custom-designed within Apple to offer faster performance, optimisations for incoming Artificial Intelligence (AI) features, and bolstered battery life.
+All of these machines are fuelled by the latest M4 chipsets custom-designed by Apple to offer faster performance, optimisations for incoming Artificial Intelligence (AI) features, and bolstered battery life.

-Preorders started at the end of last month, with the supercharged new iMac, Mac mini, and MacBook Pro landing on Apple Store shelves tomorrow, Friday November 8.
+Preorders started at the end of last month, with the supercharged new iMac, Mac mini, and MacBook Pro landing on Apple Store shelves from November 8.
 Education discount is available on all new models.

-For the first time, Apple's sleek new Space Black colourway is available across the entire lineup, including the entry-level 14-inch laptop
+For the first time, Apple's sleek new Space Black colourway is available across the entire lineup, including the entry-level 14-inch MacBook Pro — and it looks stunning

 APPLE PRESS OFFICE

-Ahead of the launch, GB News took delivery of an upgraded 14-inch MacBook Pro to check-out the performance on this new M4-powered notebook firsthand.
+Ahead of the launch, GB News took delivery of the new entry-level 14-inch MacBook Pro to check-out the performance on this new M4-powered notebook firsthand.
 Here's a rundown of everything new in the latest MacBook Pro, which starts from £1,599, and whether it's time to consider an upgrade...

 If you missed the memo, Apple Intelligence is scheduled to launch in the UK sometime in December.
 This bundle of Artificial Intelligence (AI) features includes the ability to proofread your emails, adjust the tone of documents, summarise lengthy PDFs and webpages into a couple of succinct bullet points, transcribe voice memos in real-time, and generate never-before-seen emoji and illustrations from a written prompt.

-Aside from optimisations for its new AI smarts, the new MacBook Pro arrives with a new 12MP camera with Centre Stage, a brighter display with optional nano-texture glass to stop unwanted glare from sunlight, future-proofed Thunderbolt 5 ports, and up to 24 hours of battery life between charges — the longest ever in a Mac.
+Aside from optimisations for its incoming AI smarts, the new MacBook Pro lineup arrives with a new 12MP camera with Centre Stage, a brighter display with optional nano-texture glass to stop unwanted glare, future-proofed Thunderbolt 5 ports, and up to 24 hours of battery life between charges — the longest ever in a Mac.

 It's a pretty compelling list of upgrades, especially since Apple only refreshed its MacBook Pro in October last year.
 The new MacBook Pro lineup starts in five main configurations:

-Just like it's done with the MacBook Air lineup, Apple is offering 16GB of RAM as standard across its MacBook Pro lineup — an upgrade that would've cost you an extra £200 at checkout on any of its predecessors.
+Just like it's done with the MacBook Air, Apple is now offering 16GB of RAM as standard across its MacBook Pro lineup — an upgrade that would've cost you an extra £200 at checkout on any of its predecessors.

 That extra unified memory is sure to help with complex Apple Intelligence models, which the US company is keen to run on-device as much as possible in a bid to maintain its strict stance on privacy.